joshuadavidthomas/docs2markdown/tests/snapshots/test_integration/test_html_to_markdown_pipeline[django__5_2__topics__db__sql].md

     return [dict(zip(columns, row)) for row in cursor.fetchall()]
 ```

-Another option is to use [`collections.namedtuple()`](https://docs.python.org/3/library/collections.html#collections.namedtuple "(in Python v3.14)") from the Python standard library.
+Another option is to use [`collections.namedtuple()`](https://docs.python.org/3/library/collections.html#collections.namedtuple) from the Python standard library.
 A `namedtuple` is a tuple-like object that has fields accessible by attribute lookup; it’s also indexable and iterable.
 Results are immutable and accessible by field names or indices, which might be useful:

 ```python
 from collections import namedtuple